unistbig/netGO/README.md

 ```

 * linux user should install V8 after install additional packages.<br>
+* note that, v8 cannot be used in centOS 8, therefore netGO also can't be used.<br>

 On Debian / Ubuntu : libv8-dev or libnode-dev. <br>
 On Fedora : v8-devel <br>